apptainer/singularity-userdocs/running_services.rst

     $ ls out/
     google.pdf

-When you are finished, use the instance.stop command to close all running instances.
+When you are finished, use the instance stop command to close all running instances.

 .. code-block:: singularity

-    $ singularity instance.stop \*
+    $ singularity instance stop \*

 ---------------
 Important Notes